-There are three ways you can address Council at a Council Meeting (outside of COVID-19 restriction period):
+There are four ways you can address Council at a Council Meeting:

 - Complete the online question form and submit to Council.

 - Ask a question verbally during Public Question Time (dependent on COVID-19 restriction at the time of the meeting).

 - Submit a question in writing to be read out at a Council meeting.